sgtcoolguy/axway-open-docs/content/en/docs/appc/Alloy_Framework/Alloy_Guide/Alloy_Models/Alloy_Data_Binding.md

 $.myLabel.text = t.author.name;
 ```

-This does mean that the transform method need to return all bound properties, not just the transformed ones.
-Until Alloy 1.8.1 simple collection data binding did not require this and automatically felt back to the model attributes.
+{{% alert title="⚠️ Warning" color="primary" %}}This does mean that the transform method need to return all bound properties, not just the transformed ones.
+Until Alloy 1.8.1 simple collection data binding did not require this and automatically felt back to the model attributes.{{% /alert %}}

 You’d extend a model with a transform() method as such: